dilshan5/ttaf-mobile-sample-android-native/README.md

       mvn clean -PSmokeTest

-# Edit existing Test suite

-You can change the platform, Browser name and browser version according to your local machine.

 # Enable Selenium grid

 Set Up the selenium grid and change the Selenium grid URL in the configuration.properties file.
 Then run your distributed test suite.